UPCOMING 2025 dates

 Allen's Produce is a family owned and operated farm in Ogemaw County and takes pride in fresh, locally grown produce for their customers.
 Some early season products are sourced from farms in southern Michigan, but the majority of the produce will be grown within 60 miles of Montmorency County residents!
 This means that the produce will be fresher, taste better, last longer, and the dollars spent will help grow our local economy.

-Steve Wright, Healthy Food Coordinator in Alpena, Alcona & Montmorency counties will be available to talk to seniors about the program.
+Amy Dodge, Healthy Food Coordinator in Alpena, Alcona & Montmorency counties will be available to talk to seniors about the program.
 Gauging participation in the program will help determine interest and amount of produce available each week.

 This initiative is part of the Healthy NE Michigan project funded by Blue Cross Blue Shield of Michigan, Blue Cross Blue Shield of Michigan Foundation, the Michigan Health Endowment Fund and the W. K. Kellogg Foundation.